bilalazh/PerplexityAI-Gruvbox-Dark/Readme.md

 ### Perplexity AI Gruvbox Dark :

-- make sure the themes dont mess with each other on same looking domains
+- Make themes not have crossover